seanlego23/Viper2021/README.md

-# RPI Game Architecture Homework Repro
+# RPI Game Architecture Homework Repository

   * build - Project files & makefiles as well as the scripts for generating them.
   * personal - Scratch space.